vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 vproxy -h

-You should see command options including run, start, restart, stop, and log.
-If the command fails, your PATH doesn't include the installation directory.
+You should see commands including run, start, restart, stop, and log.
+If the command fails, verify your PATH includes the installation directory.

 Configuring IPv6 for vproxy

-vproxy leverages IPv6 subnets to generate unique IP addresses.
+vproxy uses IPv6 subnets to generate unique IP addresses.
 Each request can originate from a different IP within your allocated range.

 Enable non-local IPv6 binding: